CroCoDai: A Stablecoin for Cross-Chain Commerce: Proofs of Security Theorems

 Before we prove the main theorems, we need the following technical lemmas.
-We need the first to prove that if all CDPs are over-collateralized, then so is system as a whole.
+We need the first to prove that if all CDPs are overcollateralized, then so is system as a whole.

 \begin{lemma} If $a_i/b_i > c$ for $i=1,\ldots,n$, then $\frac{\sum_{i=1}^n a_i}{\sum_{i=1}^n b_i} > c$. \end{lemma}

 \begin{proof} Note that $\frac{\sum_{i=1}^n a_i}{\sum_{i=1}^n b_i} = \sum_{i=1}^n \frac{a_i}{b_i} \frac{b_i}{\sum_{j=1}^n b_j}$.
 Since $\sum_{i=1}^n \frac{b_i}{\sum_{j=1}^n b_j} = 1$, $\frac{\sum_{i=1}^n a_i}{\sum_{i=1}^n b_i}$ is a convex combination of $a_i/b_i, \ldots, a_n/b_n$.
 As such, it cannot be smaller than $\min_{i=1,\ldots,n} a_i/b_i$, which is greater than $c$ by the statement of the lemma. \end{proof}